roosdebildt/gee-mail/README.md

 # GeeMail

-GeeMail is a coding exercise meant to simulate an e-mail web application inbox.
+GeeMail is a coding exercise meant to simulate an e-mail web application inbox with Vanilla JavaScript only.
+This exercise is for practicing vanilla Js and not for making things pretty :)

 ## Description